Eptwalabha/godot-dialink/README.md

 A Godot 3.2 plugin to easily handle dialogs in your game.

 # What this plugin isn't
-- This plugin **is not** a Nod2D nor a Control node that will display dialogs
+- This plugin **is not** a Node2D nor a Control node that will display dialogs
 - This plugin **is not** (yet) a dialog editor

 # Then what is it?
 This plugin is useful if your game needs to handle multiple dialogs with multiple choices and/or conditional branching (it also handles simple linear dialog as well ;) ).
 Under the hood, the new `DialogSystem` node will take care of the logic of your dialogs.
-Once everything's setup, you just have to ask the node what to display next.
+Once everything's set up, you just have to ask the node what to display next.
 # Install
 ## From github:
 Download / clone the project somewhere on your computer